 - Put it in a warm place with plenty of indirect sunlight.

-- Replace the water in the jar every 5-7 days, or if it starts to become brownish.
+- Replace the water in the jar every 5-7 days or if it becomes brownish.

 - You may observe new roots within a month.
 Allow them to develop until they reach a length of at least 1 inch.

 It might take anywhere from four to six weeks for roots to appear.
 Slow down your watering regimen and nurture it as if it were a mature Anthurium at this stage.

 Common Problems in Purple Anthurium

 Like any other plant, Purple Anthurium is susceptible to various pests and diseases.

 But don’t worry.
 We’ve covered you with the signs and symptoms of such problems and remedies!

 Sucking insects are the most common anthurium pests.
 The chewing category of bugs isn’t usually troubled by their thick leaves.